-Real Property Asset Risks Potential Consequences Active Risk Management Measure Construction risks In the event that a property is under construction and not yet complete, factors such as inclement weather, union action, withholding of approvals or consents from local councils etc. may act to delay the completion of the building.
-As a result, the timing of the cash flows may alter.
-This may lead to delays and increased costs which may impact financial returns.
-Construction risk is also anticipated to be higher during the early stages of the Fund as the portfolio is progressively established These factors are somewhat outside our control.
+nces Active Risk Management Measure annot ay we the of the We will seek to reduce this risk by having the flexibility to invest across a range of residential property types and across all major Australian residential property markets.
+Furthermore, in the event that monies cannot be deployed into appropriate investments, excess Unitholders' capital can be returned and applications to the Fund limited or suspended. erty is not h as n action, or ncils etc. npletion It, the These factors are somewhat outside our control.
 Notwithstanding, we will seek to mitigate construction risk by utilising experienced and reputable builders particular to each type of residential property type that will be owned in the Fund.
-This may also include our own building services company.
-This risk is expected to reduce over time as a greater proportion of the properties are established thereby reducing the exposure to new construction risk relative to the value of the overall portfolio.
-Increased capital expenditure requirements for rental properties The risk is that capital expenditure could exceed expectations, resulting in increased costs and therefore lower cash distributions to Unitholders.
-We will be primarily acquiring or constructing new properties, which should reduce the likelihood of capital expenditure requirements relative to acquiring existing older properties.
+This may also include our own building services company. may nd ay This risk is expected to reduce over time as a greater proportion of the properties are established thereby reducing the exposure to new construction risk relative to the value of the overall portfolio. during Ind as Vely d efore to We will be primarily acquiring or constructing new properties, which should reduce the likelihood of capital expenditure requirements relative to acquiring existing older properties.
 In addition, new properties will also provide Fund Unitholders protections relating to structural and builder warranties and provide higher depreciation benefits.
-Larger multi-family properties within the portfolio may have their own maintenance teams to ensure proper upkeep of the buildings and grounds and maximise the long- term appeal for tenants, while keeping costs lower than might otherwise be achieved through third party contractors.
+Larger multi-family properties within the portfolio may have their own maintenance teams to ensure proper upkeep of the buildings and grounds and maximise the long- term appeal for tenants, while keeping costs lower than might otherwise be costs lower than might otherwise be achieved through third party contractors.